jayrajroshan/Articles/PoA.md

     puppeth

 You will be prompted to enter a name for the network, enter the name you want, it's always a good idea to not use spaces, rather use '-' or '_' to create longer names like "my_eth_chain".
 Now we'll get several options as to what we want Puppeth to do.
 Since we want to create a new genesis block, we'll select the option '2.
-Configure new genesis'.
+Configure new genesis' by entering the number 2.
 Then select '1.
-Create new genesis from scratch' since we don't have any existing configurations.
+Create new genesis from scratch' by entering the number 1 since we don't have any existing configurations.
 Now it will ask for which consensus engine to use for the network, we have two options:
 1. Ethash which is an implementation of the Proof of Work consensus protocol and,
-2.
+2. Clique Which is an implementation of the Proof of Authority consensus protocol For this tutorial we will be using Clique, so s

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg3NjU2Nzk4LDE3OTc5OTI4NDUsLTEwNj
+eyJoaXN0b3J5IjpbMTcxODM3ODYzOSwxNzk3OTkyODQ1LC0xMD
-M0NzIwMzAsLTE3MDExNTg2MTksMTUxNzMzNTM5OCwtMzU0MDkw
+YzNDcyMDMwLC0xNzAxMTU4NjE5LDE1MTczMzUzOTgsLTM1NDA5
-NTQyLC04ODI4NTI3NTEsODIwMjU0ODEsMTc3OTA4MDEzNywtNT
+MDU0MiwtODgyODUyNzUxLDgyMDI1NDgxLDE3NzkwODAxMzcsLT
-YxNzQzMzU4LDE3NDY1ODQzMCwyNTc4MTMzMzksNTk5MTY0MDU0
+U2MTc0MzM1OCwxNzQ2NTg0MzAsMjU3ODEzMzM5LDU5OTE2NDA1
-LC0xMjg3MDYxOTczXX0=
+NCwtMTI4NzA2MTk3M119
 -->